Sick Leave (Nonexempt & Administrative Support Staff)

 - Long-Term Disability Leave

-If you are absent for more than twenty-four hours of consecutively scheduled work due to illness, accident, or surgery, or at other times at the discretion of the college, the college may require you to submit a doctor's statement or other medical evidence indicating your degree of fitness and your ability to resume the duties of your job.
+If you are absent for more than twenty-four consecutively scheduled hours due to illness, accident, or surgery, or at other times at the discretion of the college, the college may require you to submit a doctor's statement or other medical evidence supporting your use of sick leave and indicating your degree of fitness and your ability to resume the duties of your job.

 Unauthorized or excessive absences will be cause for disciplinary action, up to and including termination of employment.

-In the case of routine minor illnesses (cold, flu, etc.), you are expected to call and inform your supervisor each day that you will not be reporting.
+If you need to use sick leave, you are responsible for notifying your supervisor or department head as soon as possible.
+You are expected to call and inform your supervisor each day that you will not be reporting to work.
 Such notice will assist your supervisor in scheduling or reassigning work.

 If your medical leave will be lengthy, you should contact your supervisor or department head on a regular basis to report on your progress and the estimated or actual date of your return to work.